-- a table of the error terms data

-- typical plots of results

-- significance of each error term

-- guidelines to interpret each error term
+- a table of the error terms - description and significance of each error term - measurements affected by each error term - typical cause of failure for each error term

 The same description applies to both the forward (F) and reverse (R) terms.
-The plots shown with each description are typical of a working system following a full 2-port calibration as performed in "Performing Measurement Calibration" on page A-4.

-IMPORTANT Data are listed here as a convenience.
+IMPORTANT Data are listed here as a convenience only.
 Detailed instrument specifications are listed in the embedded help in the network analyzer.